Ben Lockspeiser: Early life and education

 Lockspeiser was born at 7 President Street in the City of London, the eldest son of Leon Lockspeiser, diamond merchant, and Rosa (née Gleitzman), immigrants from Poland.
-He spent most of his early years in Clapham, and was educated at the Grocers' School, Hackney.
+He spent most of his early years in Clapton, east London, and was educated at the Grocers' School, Hackney.
 At age fifteen he was awarded a prize as “the best junior boy in all England” in the University of Cambridge Junior Local Examination.
 Two years later he won an open scholarship to Sidney Sussex College, Cambridge, where he gained a first in part one of the natural sciences tripos, and a second in the mechanical sciences tripos.

 Career

 When the First World War began Lockspeiser immediately enlisted with the Royal Army Medical Corps (RAMC), and sailed for Gallipoli as a private in 1915.
-He was soon invalided out with amoebic dysentery to Egypt.
+He was soon invalided out with amoebic dysentery Amoebiasis to Egypt.
 He stayed on and worked for a time on a treatment for the disease.
 He was demobilized in 1919 and, back in England, gained entry to the armaments and aerodynamics section of the Royal Aircraft Establishment (RAE) at Farnborough.
 His work mainly involved the chemical de-icing of aircraft, and metal fatigue.
 In 1936 he was made head of the RAE's air defence department, succeeding Harold Roxbee Cox.

 In 1939 Lockspeiser moved to the Air Ministry as assistant director of scientific research, and then to the new Ministry of Aircraft Production in 1940, to become deputy director (armaments) in 1941.
 In 1943 he became the ministry's director of scientific research, and in 1945 director-general.
+He is credited with suggesting the spotlights height system used by 617 Squadron, RAF during the Dambusters Raid, unlike in the film The Dam Busters, in which it is credited to Guy Gibson.

 In 1946 Lockspeiser was appointed chief scientist of the Ministry of Supply.
 He was heavily involved in research into the secret development of a British atomic bomb, supersonic flight, and guided weapons.
 He was also keen to support the development of electronic computers, notably the Ferranti Mark 1 at Manchester.
 Lockspeiser was knighted in 1946.